kyzooghost/zk-circuit-tutorial/notes.md

 - Keccak256 requires many more constraints
 - Keccak256 prioritizes security and general hashing performance, not for compatibility with field arithmetic
 - Poseidon allows for smaller zk circuits

+How would you design a "ZK Identity" system for proving you are over 18?
+What are some other properties you might want to prove?
+At a high level, how would you implement it, and what challenges do you see?
+Research existing solutions to get a better understanding of how they are implemented.
+- Private input is DOB
+- Name, Gender
+- Challenge -> falsified IDs, so need to verify that ID provided itself is legit

+For public blockchains like Ethereum, sometimes a Layer 2 (L2) is used to allow for faster, cheaper and more transactions.
+At a high level, how would you design an L2 using ZKPs?
+Explain some challenges you see with this.
+Research existing solutions to get a better understanding of how they are implemented.
+- Validate state change - ?private input is previous state root + transaction
+- How many constraints to validate state transition function?